PavanRangani/docs/docs/prd/incentive-stock/incentive-stock.md

 ### UX Rule

 - Does not allowed to add same name company otherwise system shows error message.
 - For Public type incentive stock, when stock symbol is not available for the selected public companies then shows error message in the Stock symbol field.
-(Because we won't be able to pull stock price without stock symbol)
+(Because we won't be able to pull stock price without stock symbol).
+- For Private type incentive stock, when user enters a future date then system show proper message.

 ### UI Rule

 Mockup //TODO

 - Error message : `Incentive Stock already exists`.
+- Error message when future date is added : `Should be <= {Current Date}`.
 - Error message for Stock Symbol: `Stock symbol is mandatory for public type companies`.